vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

 ## Results

 A total of 1,979 non-zero-variance features were extracted from the right-foot GRF signals and 1,981 from the left-foot signals.
 For both sides, the first 52 principal components—capturing 90% of the total variance—were retained as inputs to the HAC algorithm.
-The resulting dendrograms, shown in Figure 1, indicate five distinct profiles for the right-foot GRF data and four for the left-foot data.
+The resulting dendrograms, shown in Figure 1, indicate five distinct profiles for the right-foot GRF data and four for the left-foot GRF data.

 <table align="center">
   <tr>